FEUP-LDTS-2023/project-l02gr01/docs/README.md

 ---

+We also applied the Singleton to the Game class.

 In the rest of the project, we tried to follow the SOLID principles, making use of polimorphism and other good practices.
 However, there are still some code smells.